ColumPaget/ColumsCut/README.md

   N-M   from N'th to M'th (included) byte, character or field -M    from first to M'th (included) byte, character or field
 ```

+The '-V' or '--vars' option allows a comma-separated list of variable names to be supplied.
+Cut will then match output fields to those variable names and print out commands to set those variables in a borne-style shell.
+This can then be used with the 'eval' command to set variables in the shell.

 EXAMPLES
 --------